Saturn59000/Key-Detector/README.md

 Background:

-This is a musical key and audio detector for BCIT's ELEX 4653 term project.
+This is a musical key and audio detector for BCIT's "ELEX 4653 - Introduction to Python" term project.
 It uses the librosa library for audio processing, specifically in extracting chroma data from the audio sample.
 This can be used to generate a Chromogram, which is similar to a spectogram, but is based on pitch information instead of frequency.
 The chromogram is represented as a 12 dimensional vector, which can be compared to known key profiles, such as those experimentally determined by Carol L. Krumhansl and Mark A. Schmuckler [3].
 Using linear algebra to compute the similarity between the vectors determines the most likely key of the sample.

 References: